 If you’re craving chocolate during pregnancy you are certainly not alone.

-Given that chocolate is comforting, satisfying, and of course absolutely delicious, it’s no surprise that it is one of the most popular cravings of among pregnant women.
+Given this treat food is comforting, satisfying, and of course absolutely delicious, it’s no surprise that it is one of the most popular cravings of among pregnant women.

 Can You Eat Chocolate While Pregnant?